America First: Origins

-"America First" has been used as a slogan by both Democratic and Republican politicians in the United States.
-At the outbreak of World War I, President Woodrow Wilson used the motto to define his version of neutrality as well as journalist William Randolph Hearst.
+As a slogan in American political discourse, "America First" originated from the nativist American Party in the 1850s.
+The motto has been used by both Democratic and Republican politicians in the United States.
+At the outbreak of World War I, President Woodrow Wilson used the slogan to define his version of neutrality, as did newspaper publisher William Randolph Hearst.
 The motto was also chosen by Republican Senator Warren G. Harding during the 1920 presidential election, which he won.

 The Ku Klux Klan (KKK) used the phrase at the organization's peak in the 1920s, when racist, xenophobic sentiment was widespread; it informed many of their members who ran for political office.
-The Immigration Act of 1924 sponsored by Washington U.S. representative Albert Johnson proved to legislate xenophobia and white supremacy, excluding immigrants on the basis of ethnicity and national origin in an effort to preserve white racial demographics.
+The Immigration Act of 1924, sponsored by Washington U.S. representative Albert Johnson, was a legislative expression of xenophobia.
+It targeted Japanese, eastern and southern European immigrants by excluding them on the basis of ethnicity and national origin in an effort to preserve the country’s existing ethnic demographics.
 Johnson's leading role in the immigration restriction bill elicited strong support from the KKK.

 America First is best known as the slogan and foreign policy advocated by the America First Committee, a non-interventionist pressure group against the American entry into World War II, which emphasized American nationalism and unilateralism in international relations.
 The America First Committee's membership peaked at 800,000 paying members in 450 chapters, and it popularized the slogan "America First".
 While the America First Committee had a variety of supporters in the U.S., the movement was muddled with anti-Semitic and fascist rhetoric.
 Notable Americans who supported "America First" causes include Elizabeth Dilling, Gerald L. K. Smith, and Charles Lindbergh, while Dr. Seuss derided the policy in a number of political cartoons, linking it to Nazism.

 In later periods, the slogan was used by Pat Buchanan, who praised the non-interventionist WWII America First Committee and said "the achievements of that organization are monumental."
 Buchanan's "call for an America First foreign policy has been compared with the America First Committee."